jcherrera/book/src/learning/week11/team.md

 These features are:

 ### Map
-1. [  ] The center of each fiber is marked by a red circle.
+1. [ X ] The center of each fiber is marked by a red circle.
 In the template code, the center is marked incorrectly. __(10 points)__
-1. [  ] A circle should be drawn to visualize a neighborhood with a radius of 1000 meters centered on the position selected by the user. __(10 points)__
+1. [ X ] A circle should be drawn to visualize a neighborhood with a radius of 1000 meters centered on the position selected by the user. __(10 points)__
-1. [  ] The fiber whose center is within the nearby neighbor radius should be highlighted in red. __(10 points)__
+1. [ X ] The fiber whose center is within the nearby neighbor radius should be highlighted in red. __(10 points)__

 ### Cost Table
-1. [  ] There should be a header at the top of the table. __(10 points)__
+1. [ X ] There should be a header at the top of the table. __(10 points)__
-1. [  ] The distance should be calculated correctly. __(10 points)__
+1. [ X ] The distance should be calculated correctly. __(10 points)__
-1. [  ] The cost should be calculated based on the distance using a formula determined by your team. __(10 points)__
+1. [ X ] The cost should be calculated based on the distance using a formula determined by your team. __(10 points)__
-1. [  ] The rows corresponding to the fibers within 1000 meters from the selected position should be highlighted in yellow. __(10 points)__
+1. [ X ] The rows corresponding to the fibers within 1000 meters from the selected position should be highlighted in yellow. __(10 points)__

 ## Development / Deployment